 What This Looks Like in Practice

 The first conversation we have with a prospective advertiser isn't a pitch.
 It's a diagnostic.
-We're asking questions, listening to how you describe your customers, understanding what growth looks like for your specific business in this specific market.
+We're asking questions, listening to how you describe your customers, understanding what growth looks like for your specific business in the Treasure Valley.
+That conversation takes longer than reviewing a proposal — but it's the only way to build something that actually works.

 Ready to start with the right questions?